unahouExosite/docs/scripting/README.md

   Returns:         true :: boolean         - sms was successfully sent
           false, reason :: boolean, string - sms was not successfully sent
 ```
+Note: Currently `true` is always returned.
+This function does not wait for delivery becuase SMS can take several minutes or more to be delivered.
+There is currently no way to verify that a message has been delivered.

 * `dispatch.tweet(auth, message)`